mahipalds/Dog_cat_project/README.md

-# Dog_cat_project
+# **Dog vs Cat Image Classification**

+**Project Overview**
-Dog vs Cat Image Classification:- This project uses Convolutional Neural Networks (CNNs) to classify images of dogs and cats.
-The model pipeline includes data augmentation techniques to improve generalization and transfer learning using a pre-trained model for faster and more accurate classification.
+This project uses **Convolutional Neural Networks (CNNs)** to classify images of dogs and cats.
+The model pipeline includes **data augmentation** techniques to improve generalization and **transfer learning** using a pre-trained model for faster and more accurate classification.

+---

+## **Project Goals**
-Project Overview: - The goal of this project is to build a robust image classifier that distinguishes between dog and cat images.
+The goal of this project is to build a robust image classifier that distinguishes between dog and cat images.
 The steps include:

-CNN Architecture: A custom CNN model is initially built.
+1. **CNN Architecture**: A custom CNN model is initially built.

-Data Augmentation: Applied to increase the diversity of the training data through transformations like rotation, flipping, and zooming.
+2. **Data Augmentation**: Applied to increase the diversity of the training data through transformations like rotation, flipping, and zooming.

-Transfer Learning: A pre-trained model (VGG16) is fine-tuned to improve performance.
+3. **Transfer Learning**: A pre-trained model (**VGG16**) is fine-tuned to improve performance.

-Dataset
+---

+## **Dataset**

-500 images of dogs and 500 images of cats, resized to 512x512 pixels.
+- **Images**: 500 images of dogs and 500 images of cats, resized to 512x512 pixels.

-Images are organized under directories:

-/kaggle/input/dog-vs-cat/animal/dog

-/kaggle/input/dog-vs-cat/animal/cat

-Approach

-Data Augmentation to enhance the training set.
+- **Directory Structure**:
+    - `/kaggle/input/dog-vs-cat/animal/dog`
+    - `/kaggle/input/dog-vs-cat/animal/cat`

+---

+## **Approach**

+1. **Data Augmentation**: Enhance the training set by applying various transformations like rotation, flipping, and zooming to improve model generalization.
-CNN and Transfer Learning models for classification.
+2. **CNN and Transfer Learning**: Use a custom CNN and fine-tune the **VGG16** pre-trained model for classification.

+---

+**Technologies Used**:
+- TensorFlow
+- Keras
+- Python
+- NumPy
+- Matplotlib

+---

+Feel free to clone the repository and try out the model for image classification tasks!